felipebottega/Tensor-Fox/README.md

 | rank1_terms_list| computes each rank 1 term, as a multidimensional array, of the CPD. |
 | forward_error| let T = T_1 + T_2 + ... + T_R be the decomposition of **T** as sum of rank-1 terms and let T_approx = T_approx_1 + T_approx_2 + ... + T_approx_R be the decomposition of T_approx as sum of R terms.
 Supposedly T_approx were obtained after the cpd function.
 The ordering of the rank-1 terms of T_approx can be permuted freely without changing the tensor.
 While |cpd2tens(T) - cpd2tens(T_approx)| is the backward error of the CPD computation problem, we have that min_s sqrt( |T_1 - T_approx_s(1)|^2 + ... + |T_R - T_approx_s(R)|^2 ) is the forward error of the problem, where s is an element of the permutation group S_R. |

+## :fox_face: About the dependencies

+### Manual installation

+This is not the most elegant way to include Tensor Fox in your env but you can do this manually if necessary.
+Inside the folder `modules` of this repository you will find another one called `TensorFox`.
+This folder is the package we will be using here.
+You may just copy it together with the other packages of your Python environment.
+To be able to use Tensor Fox properly you will need the following packages installed on your computer:

+    numpy>=1.21.0
+    pandas>=1.2.3
+    scipy>=1.6.2
+    sklearn>=0.24.1
+    matplotlib>=3.3.4
+    numba>=0.53.1
+    IPython>=7.31.1
+    sparse_dot_mkl>=0.7

+Instead of installing all these modules manually, a possibility is to just install [Anaconda](https://www.anaconda.com/distribution/), then everything, including the BLAS version (MKL is preferred one), will be installed properly and up to date.
+This is the recommended way.
+If you want to install only the necessary packages, I recommend installing [Miniconda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/) and then create a env with the following:

+    conda create --name myenv --channel defaults jupyter numpy pandas scipy scikit-learn matplotlib numba sparse_dot_mkl

+Note that `myenv` is the name of your env and can be anything.
+The channel must be `defaults`, otherwise Numpy won't be linked against MKL (see https://numpy.org/install/).
+Also note that `jupyter` is optional, only if you want to work with jupyter notebooks.

+### Sparse Dot MKL requirements

+This package requires the MKL runtime linking library `libmkl_rt.so` (or `libmkl_rt.dylib` for OSX, or `mkl_rt.dll` for WIN).
+If the MKL library cannot be loaded an `ImportError` will be raised when the package is first imported.
+MKL is distributed with the full version of conda, and can be installed into Miniconda with `conda install -c intel mkl`.
+Alternatively, you may add need to add the path to MKL shared objects to `LD_LIBRARY_PATH` (e.g. `export LD_LIBRARY_PATH=/opt/intel/mkl/lib/intel64:$LD_LIBRARY_PATH`).
+There are some known bugs in MKL v2019 which may cause intermittent segfaults.
+Updating to MKL v2020 is highly recommended if you encounter any problems.

+### Sparse Dot MKL environment variable

+It is possible to experience fail in the computations due to the environment variable MKL_INTERFACE_LAYER being differente than ILP64.
+In some machines this warning can be triggered even when this variable is correct (check this with *os.getenv("MKL_INTERFACE_LAYER")*).
+If this happens, a workaround is to change the line

+    int_max = np.iinfo(MKL.MKL_INT_NUMPY).max

+to

+    int_max = np.iinfo(np.int64).max

+in `sparse_dot_mkl._mkl_interface._check_scipy_index_typing`.
+If this is too complicated, set *mkl_dot* to *False* as mentioned above.
+In this case Tensor Fox will detect this and use only Scipy routines for sparse matrices.

 ## :fox_face: Author

 * Felipe B. Diniz: https://github.com/felipebottega